 Subsequently, Daniel Ofman indicates, how a core quality can go too far and transgress into a pitfall and in which way this core quality could take on the challenge to adjust behavior.

-The core quality is someone’s natural positive quality that has not been acquired.
-This strong point of the personality can, however, go too far because of which the strength becomes a weakness.
+The core quality is someone’s natural positive quality that has not been learned.
+This strength of the personality can, however, go too far to the point where the strength becomes a weakness.
 Example: punctual and tidy.

 An Ofman Core Quality Quadrant Model example